XGBoost4J-Spark Tutorial

 Training

-XGBoost supports both regression and classification.
-While we use Iris dataset in this tutorial to show how we use XGBoost/XGBoost4J-Spark to resolve a multi-classes classification problem, the usage in Regression is very similar to classification.
+XGBoost supports regression, classification and ranking.
+While we use Iris dataset in this tutorial to show how we use XGBoost4J-Spark to resolve a multi-classes classification problem, the usage in Regression and Ranking is very similar to classification.

-To train a XGBoost model for classification, we need to claim a XGBoostClassifier first:
+To train a XGBoost model for classification, we need to create a XGBoostClassifier first:

 import ml.dmlc.xgboost4j.scala.spark.XGBoostClassifier